 Throughout her years in fashion Hellin has continued to direct numerous music videos, fashion films and commercial work, while also working as a photographer and stylist for editorial and advertising clients in New York, Los Angeles, Paris and Moscow.

 She has a new short film releasing in the fall of 2017.
-Since February 2016 she has been the in-house photographer for Erin Fetherston; art directing, producing and photographing all of the imagery for the brand’s advertising, social media, marketing and website.
+Since August 2017 she has worked as the photographer and video director, creating content for Elie Tahari; art directing, producing and photographing all of the imagery for the brand’s advertising, social media, marketing and website.
 June 2010 she launched this blog to share all the stuff she loves from music and art to film and fashion.

 She likes to go on the road in her car in search of good food, old records, vintage finds and used books.